ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 neck, wash the port with brine, end drink it also,
 twice a day until cured.
 Salt will expel worms,
 tf used in the food in a moderate degree, and aide
-digeation, but salt meat is inj urou* if muchused
+digeation, but salt meat is inj urou* if muchused.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_asparagus_ver01:data:sn87065702:00517013523:1850041201:0063/pct:35.278130,4.726334,29.769886,92.978406/!600,600/0/default.jpg"/>
 </td>